Project-Tick/projtlauncher.yongdohyun.org.tr/src/wiki/development/build-instructions/linux.md

 To set up VS Code, you can download [the C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools), since it provides IntelliSense auto complete, linting, formatting, and various other features.

 Then, you need to set up the configuration.
 Go into the command palette and open up C/C++: Edit Configurations (UI).
-There, add a new configuration for PrismLauncher.
+There, add a new configuration for ProjTLauncher.

 1. Add the path to your Qt `include` folder to `includePath`
 2. Add `-L/{path to your Qt installation}/lib` to `compilerArgs`